Container Gardening Tips For SuccessContainer gardening offers many advantages:

 However, if you have an ideal pot with no hole, set a pot inside the container and cover the top with loam.

-Also consider colors and textures—contrasting or complementary?
-Think about visual balance: Large containers might look best with a tall plant in the center, offset by trailing plants along the sides, for a focal point.
+Also, consider colors and textures—do they contrast or complement each other?
+Consider visual balance: Large containers may look best with a tall plant in the center, offset by trailing plants along the sides, creating a focal point.

 Almost any plant will thrive in a container (provided it's a suitable container).
 Here are just a few container gardening tips for success in choosing plants:

 Plant care dos and don'ts: Don't use your garden soil.
-One of the advantages of container gardening is that you can use optimal soil for the task.
+One advantage of container gardening is that you can use the best soil for the task.

 Purchased soil is free of fungus, bacteria, weeds, and bugs, plus it has been formulated for proper drainage, which is crucial for potted plants.